mick-parker/foil-theory/README.md

 This repository tracks the development of the Foil Contrast Index (FCI) and the theoretical foundations behind the Foils startup project.
 The goal is to bridge philosophical insight with algorithmic implementation — from theory to code.

 > All original content © 2025 [Mick Parker] – All Rights Reserved.

+© 2025 [Mick Parker].
+All rights reserved.
+This content is protected by copyright and must not be used without permission.